-Most of the Android Phone comes with Cast option i.e.; it allows you to mirror the content of your phone to TV or Chromecast or any DLNA device.
-However, for streaming service, it should be supported by the application.
-In this post, I will share how you can stream Prime Video on Fire TV Stick, Chromecast, and DLNA devices.
+Most Android Phone comes with a Cast option, i.e., it allows you to mirror your phone’s content to TV or Chromecast, or any DLNA device.
+However, for streaming services, it should be supported by the application.
+This post will share how you can stream Prime Video on Fire TV Stick, Chromecast, and DLNA devices.

 How to stream Prime Video on TV, Fire TV Stick, and Chromecast

 Prime Videos App did not launch with this feature earlier, but now the app supports this feature.
 However, it is not as straight forward as Netflix.
 While you cannot mirror the whole app, you can stream any video.